Amnon Yitzhak

-Amnon Yitzhak (אַמְנוֹן יִצְחָק; born 8 November 1953) is a Haredi Israeli rabbi.
+Amnon Yitzhak (אַמְנוֹן יִצְחָק; born 8 November 1953) is a Haredi Israeli rabbi of Yemenite Jewish descent.
 He is best known for his involvement in Orthodox Judaism outreach (kiruv) among Israel's Sephardi and Mizrahi populations.
 He and Rabbi Reuven Elbaz are considered the leaders of the Sephardi baal teshuva movement in Israel.
 He is involved in activities centered on helping Jews to become more religious or observant through public speaking in Israel and around the world, and his 'Shofar' organization, which distributes his lectures in various media and on the internet.

 Biography

 Amnon Yitzhak was born to Yahya Zechariah Yitzchak and Rumia Yitzchak in Tel Aviv, Israel to a Yemenite Jewish family.
-He was brought up in a non-religious home, and became religious at the age of 24, after stumbling across the sefer Kitzur Shulchan Aruch, that he received for his Bar Mitzvah.
+He was brought up in a non-religious home, and became religious at the age of 24, after stumbling across the religious handbook, Kitzur Shulchan Aruch, which he received for his Bar Mitzvah.

 In 1986, he established the non-profit organization 'Shofar' for promoting the "return to religion" among the Jewish Israeli population.
 His lectures and other activities have made Yitzhak a prominent Israeli rabbi since the early 1990s.
 Through 'Shofar', Yitzhak has launched two widely distributed weekly newspapers, Arba Kanfot and Shofar News geared to the Haredi public and general public respectively.
 They ceased publication in 2008.